 Child Abuse Referral and Evaluation (CARE)

 The CARE Program provides comprehensive evaluation and treatment to children suspected of being abused or maltreated.
 The CARE team consists of specially trained and experienced physicians, nurse practitioners, nurses and social workers who work together to assess the social and medical evidence of abuse.
 The CARE team works closely with community agencies concerned with the welfare of children, including law enforcement, child protective services, Vera House and the McMahon/Ryan Child Advocacy Center.
-The CARE Program offers a three year child abuse fellowship training program.

 ENHANCE Services for Children in Foster Care is a multidisciplinary program that provides a wide array of services to children in the custody of Onondaga County Department of Social Services (DSS).
 Working closely with foster parents, biological parents, and caseworkers, a team of two pediatricians, a child psychologist, a child developmental specialist, nurse practitioners, nurses, and DSS caseworkers advocate for, and provide comprehensive pediatric healthcare, mental health services and developmental assessments to children.